People in the LGBTQ+ community share thoughts on President Biden lifting the transgender military ban

 GREENVILLE, N.C.
-(WNCT) – President Biden is getting rid of a Trump administration policy keeping transgendered people out of the military.
+(WNCT) – President Joe Biden is getting rid of an administration policy under former President Donald Trump that kept transgender people out of the military.

 Now, no service member can be forced out of the military because of their gender identity.
 Lifting the ban is drawing praise from the LGBTQ+ community but criticism from conservatives.

 People have been fighting for equality within the military for decades.
-President Truman ordered an end to racial segregation in the services in 1948.
-“Don’t Ask Don’t Tell” prevented gay people from serving openly until President Obama ended the policy in 2011.
+Former President Harry Truman ordered an end to racial segregation in the services in 1948.
+“Don’t Ask Don’t Tell” prevented gay people from serving openly until President Barack Obama ended the policy in 2011.

 People within the LGBTQ+ community say the transgender policy may be gone, but it won’t end bigotry within the services.